Atron13/Smaco/readme.md

-smaco - Simple Instruction Computer
+## SMACO - Simple Instruction Computer

 Smaco is a concept in System Programming.
-Simple Instruction Computer (SMAC0) is a hypothetical machine with a small but effective instruction set that can be used illustrate the design of simple software processors involved in development of programs for providing the load, run, read, print commands.
+Simple Instruction Computer (SMACO) is a hypothetical machine with a small but effective instruction set that can be used illustrate the design of simple software processors involved in development of programs for providing the load, run, read, print commands.

+## Features -

+	1 Can perform any problem written in the machine language code 2 Many validation are added but more can be added
+	3 Seperate file are added for commands and for inputs 4 Instruction are to be added
+	5 Provide the instruction set for user

-Requirement -
+## Requirement -

 	1 PyQt5
 	2 Python3
 	3 Any Code editor

-Features -
-	1 Can perform any problem written in the machine language code 2 Many validation are added but more can be added
-	3 Seperate file are added for commands and for inputs 4 Instruction are to be added
-	5 Provide the instruction set for user

-Problems -
-	1 Validation is not completed
-	2 Signal are not included

-Test -
-	1 Multiple test are performed to check the performance of the system

-Commands -
+## Commands -

 	0	stop
 	1	add
 	2	sub